Esarhaddon: Titles

 I am Esarhaddon, king of the Universe, king of Assyria, mighty warrior, first among all princes, son of Sennacherib, king of Assyria, grandson of Sargon, king of the universe, king of Assyria.
 Creature of Assur and Ninlil, beloved of Sin and Shamash, favorite of Nabu and Marduk, object of Queen Ishtar's affection, heart's desire of the great gods; the powerful, the wise, thoughtful and knowing, whom the great gods have called to kingship for the restoration of the images of the great gods, and the complete rebuilding of the shrines of every metropolis.
 Builder of the temple of Assur, restorer of Esagila and Babylon, who restored the images of the gods and goddesses dwelling therein, who returned the captive gods of the lands from Assur to their places and caused them to dwell in peaceful habitations, until he had completely restored all the temples and settled the gods in their shrines, to dwell there eternally.

 It was I who marched triumphantly, relying on their might, from the rising to the setting sun, and had no rival, who brought in submission at my feet the princes of the four-quarters of the world.
 Against every land that had rebelled against Assur, they sent me.
-Assur, father of the gods, he commissioned me to cause men to settle down and live in peace, to extend the borders of Assyria.
+Assur, father of the gods, commissioned me to cause men to settle down and live in peace, to extend the borders of Assyria.
 Sin, lord of the tiara – power, manhood, bravery – he made my lot.
-Shamash, light of the gods, – to my honored name he brought the highest renown.
+Shamash, light of the gods, – to my honoured name he brought the highest renown.
 Marduk, king of the gods, – he made the fear of my rule overwhelm the lands of the four-quarters of the world like a mighty hurricane.
-Nergal, the almighty among the gods, – fear, terror, awe-inspiring splendor, he granted me as a gift.
+Nergal, the almighty among the gods, – fear, terror, awe-inspiring splendour, he granted me as a gift.
 Ishtar, queen of battle and warfare, – a mighty bow, a monstrous javelin, she gave me as a gift.